janit/koa-ts-boilerplate/README.md

 ### Production

-For production environments you need to first compile the TypeScript source to JavaScript and then run the app:
+For production environments you need to first compile the TypeScript source to JavaScript (to `build/`) and then run the app:

 ```
 $ yarn run build